 - Functionality: An animal life jacket is providing safety to our pets – yes.
 We don’t just want security, though.
 We want convenience.
 Things like handles, clips, and adjustment straps are essential to making life safe and easy for everyone involved.
 If your furry friend ends up overboard, pulling them back on deck is infinitely easier with handles.
 Falling overboard trying to lift them is the last thing you want, and it can become potentially dangerous in less than ideal conditions.
 More simply, though, little Todo doesn’t want you yanking on straps and fumbling over clips for five minutes every time they need to put the jacket on.
 Easy-to-use equipment is essential.

-Some owners prefer to use a safety harness while sailing in rough conditions or making long passages.
+Some owners prefer to use a safety harness while sailing with pets in rough conditions or making long passages.
 The added security allows your pet to spend some time outside without being tossed around the deck or over the side by unexpected waves or excessive boat roll.
 If an animal were thrown over the side of the boat wearing a standard leash, they would hang by the weight of their necks.

 Lifeline Perimeter Netting

-Having a perimeter fence for your boat deck is a great way to add some extra security for your clumsy crewmates, and they provide plenty of additional benefits such as keeping loose equipment, tools, and random recreational toys dry.
+Having a perimeter fence for your boat deck is a great way to add some extra security for your clumsy crewmates, and they provide plenty of additional benefits, such as keeping loose equipment, tools, and random recreational toys dry.
 Along with using the netting as a perimeter fence, consider using it to line your cockpit or bow of the boat for rough passages.
-If your pet has a place they feel comfortable during lousy weather, fence-in that area too.
+If your pet has a place they feel comfortable during lousy weather, fence in that area too.

 Installing the netting is easily done, even by the most novice of handymen and women.
 The netting comes pre-rolled in specific lengths, so all you’ll need to do to prepare is measure the perimeter or other area you wish to fence and prep for installation.
 While the process is exceptionally straightforward and done by nearly anyone, proper installation can be time-consuming – it is a safety feature you are adding, after all.

-Pet Overboard Plan
+Sailing with Pets: Overboard Plan

 We hate to think about our beloved pets ending up overboard, especially in foul weather.
 Since the risk is so high when it does happen, we need to prepare for these situations thoroughly – even if they aren’t likely to occur.
 Much of this article has harped on doing everything in your power to prevent these situations from happening.
 So why then would we need to put so much time and effort into a rescue scenario?
 It’s simple – unexpected things happen all the time.

-Training Your Pets
+Training for Sailing With Pets

 Many sailing pet owners choose to buy a useful piece of equipment called a “Man Overboard Indicator,” which is essentially a waterproof location transponder worn by your pet.
 The indicator comes with up to eight additional transponders that alert the crew when a pet falls overboard.
 Once the alarms sound, the transponder sends out a signal to its location so that you can carry out a quick and safe rescue.

 For those who aren’t used to spending so much time on the water, sea-sickness is a real threat to what are supposed to be enjoyable days of leisure.
-If you’ve ever been unfortunate enough to be the victim of the short-lived illness, you know just how miserable it can be.
+If you’ve ever been unfortunate enough to be the victim of a short-lived illness, you know just how miserable it can be.
 If you can become that nauseous that quickly, what makes you think your pets won’t react the same way?

 Dogs are susceptible to numerous forms of motion sickness, and sea-sickness is at the top of the list.
 While general motion sickness is less of a problem for dogs who have reached adulthood, the problem can be remarkably persistent for sea-sickness.

 Training cats to deal with motion sickness is much more difficult than their canine counterparts.
 The driving factor for sea-sickness in cats is anxiety, followed by actual motion sickness.
-Because cats are generally so anxious and stressed in new scenarios, they can be harder to train while traveling.
+Because cats are generally anxious and stressed in new scenarios, they can be harder to train while traveling.

 So how do we recognize when our pets are dealing with motion sickness on a boat?